merkle-open/generator-nitro/packages/project-nitro/src/shared/assets/img/readme.md

 # Assets

-Images in this folder will be copied to the `/public/assets/img` folder by the gulp task "minify-img"
+Images in this folder will be copied to the `/public/assets/img` folder by the gulp task "minify-images"

 In views you can use them with `/assets/img`